Atrash87/Multivariate_Analysis_Mental_Well_Being/Final analysis/REPORT.md

 Description:
 Shows the association between physical activity and depression by gender.
 Males with high activity have 38% lower odds of depression, and moderate activity reduces odds by 44%.
 Females show no significant association: high activity OR = 1.06, moderate activity OR = 1.13.

 ![Activity by gender](gender_interaction_with_physical_activity.png)

+## Figure 3: Age-Specific Effects: Moderate Activity and Depression Risk

+Description:
+Shows the effect of moderate activity on depression risk in males by age group.
+Ages 18–39: 68% lower risk.
+Ages 40–59: 33% lower risk.
+Ages 60+: no significant association.